finos/open-source-readiness/docs/roadmap.md

 ### Support the definition and evolution of a truly industry-wide OSMM

 - Provide / solicit ongoing Feedback and validation of OSMM ahead of FINOS OSMM launch
-- Participate and amply FINOS OSMM launch
+- Participate and amplify FINOS OSMM launch
 - Promote participants and adjacent communities to take the survey
 - Propose training / certifications to strengthen the value proposition of OSMM for all constituents